Bjorn248/terraform_cashier/README.md

 Designed to analyze terraform template files and return a cost estimate of running the infrastructure, assuming AWS is the target cloud.
 Perhaps other clouds can be supported going forward?

+**NOTE**: This only calculates the cost of EC2 and RDS resources right now.
+To add support for more resources, open a PR or leave a comment.
+I'm always looking for feedback.

 This is very much in a prototype state right now.
 Any advice or assistance is appreciated.

 ## Plan File